alistairjkho/DataScience/MachineLearning/K-Means Clustering/README.md

 * Evaluation of the model with metrics
 * Validating the model's accuracy

-The notebook 'Tensorflow Attempt' is an attempt to compare the same problem at predicting numbers from 0 to 9 using deep learning with Tensorflow machine learning package, to compare with the K-Means Clustering method.
+The notebook '**Tensorflow Attempt**' is an attempt to compare the same problem at predicting numbers from 0 to 9 using deep learning with Tensorflow machine learning package, to compare with the K-Means Clustering method.

-The notebook 'K Means - IML Youtube.ipynb' is a simple introduction into K means clustering from the Intuitive Machine Learning YouTube Channel, which looks at clustering of randomly generated data points visualised on a 2D dataset.
+The notebook '**K Means - IML Youtube.ipynb**' is a simple introduction into K means clustering from the Intuitive Machine Learning YouTube Channel, which looks at clustering of randomly generated data points visualised on a 2D dataset.